cristinaponcela/cristinaponcela.github.io/_posts/2025-03-03-How Small Changes Boost Revenue.md

 A few small technical issues with this, that I will only get into because I’m a geek:

-The way the backend is built, the AI generation can only be triggered when the broadcast’s video has been “processed”, meaning it has been uploaded to the cloud.
+The way the backend is built, the AI generation could only be triggered when the broadcast’s video has been “processed”, meaning it has been uploaded to the cloud.
 When you finish a broadcast, processing is triggered first, so we needed to find a way to trigger generation right after processing finished.

 The obvious initial answer is `useEffect` - let’s just wait until processing finishes, and when it does the change in state will get picked up and trigger the generation.
 This was actually the initial requirement.
 The problem was that they hadn’t realized that this crucial step of processing was an obstacle that couldn’t be easily skipped.
 If we did use `useEffect`, the generation would only be triggered if the user stayed on the page until processing finished, unlikely as this can take a few minutes, and more than suboptimal since the goal was to make interaction with the feature _easier_.
 Otherwise, the hook unmounts and the function is never triggered.